test pic

 Fred's Sacred Reed

 This reed belonged to a popular jazz musician who held it sacred.
 He kept it in his mouth for days at a time and only removed it to drink and eat.
-He claimed he received his music directly through this reed and that they were the unsung songs of the dead.
+He claimed he received his music directly through it's power and that they were the unsung songs of the dead.
 Ironically he was successfully sued for plagiarism for the most successful song he wrote using this technique.

 The Twin's Effigy Wand